 Regulatory Requirements and Timelines

 Ontario Regulation 588/17 (O. Reg.
 588/17) requires municipalities to improve upon the way infrastructure assets are managed.
 The regulation aims to achieve consistency and standardization in asset management plans and requires municipalities to prepare an asset management plan for core and non-core assets.
-Innisfil is currently working towards compliance in a three phase approach:
+The Town is currently working towards compliance in a three phase approach:

-Phase I, was completed July 2022 with information about the Town's core infrastructure assets:
+Phase I was completed July 2022 with information about the Town's core infrastructure assets:

-Phase III, is to be completed by July 2025 with more details about future levels of service and financial plans to deliver Phase I and II.
+Phase III is to be completed by July 2025 with more details about future levels of service and financial plans to deliver Phase I and II.

 Strategic Asset Management Policy